tmcdo1/moviemash/README.md

 #### Dependencies

 If adding dependencies to the project, make sure to update the `requirements.txt` with the correct package name and version number.
 You can use `pip freeze | grep <name>` to get the correct format with version.

+#### Structure

+All static files, such as JS and CSS, go into the `static/` directory.

+All Jinja templates for the webpage go into the `templates/` directory.

+All other code for ranking and logic goes into the `src/` directory.